HobnobMancer/SI_Foltanyi_et_al_2023/README.md

   cazomes/proteins_of_interest.txt
 ```

-The `csv` file containing all proteins annotated in CAZy in the genomes is available in the [repository]().

 In total 0 proteins were retrieved from CAZy.
 34,671 proteins were extracted from the genomes and were not included in CAZy.